CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 Eelgrass is the dominant temperate seagrass across the North Atlantic.
-As a foundation species it stabilises sediment, slows water flow (which encourages more particles to settle and be buried), and supports fisheries and biodiversity — while continuously adding organic carbon to the seabed.
+As a foundation species it stabilises sediment, slows water flow (which encourages more particles to settle and be buried), and supports fisheries and biodiversity, while continuously adding organic carbon to the seabed.

 <table>